Once damaged, true self esteem can only be rediscovered or reawakened.

 In relation to others, self esteem is evidenced when you say yes to interactions that enrich you and no to interactions that harm you.
 If there are people in your life who are critical or judgemental of you, consider asking them to change that.
 It will be harder for you to improve your self esteem if those around you are prone to criticism and judgment.

-When you wake up in the morning, choose an affirmation to start the day.
-If none comes to mind, try this one on "I am lovable exactly as I am right now."
+When you wake up in the morning, consider saying the affirmations below.
 Try to make it a daily practice.